 Since the spectre of the leopard haunted me and I decided to start late in the day for my trek.
 At 1000 hours I was at the intersection which marks the start of the Kareri lake trail.
 Alas, the quirky wooden bridge over Nyund stream is no more.
 A victim of ‘development’, it’s been replaced by a larger motorable concrete bridge.

-As we write this article, work is underway to complete the Salli-Kareri road link.
+As I write this article, work is underway to complete the Salli-Kareri road link.
 This roadwork will connect the Nyund stream bridge near Nauhli village to Salli as well as Kareri.
 The Salli route is a far easier approach for anyone travelling from Pathankot and Shahpur via NH154.
 Just after Shahpur get off the National Highway and take the link road to Salli village.
 From the Salli water power project this soon to be completed metalled road links Nauhli and then Kareri village.
-Note: As of now (10/06/2016) you can motorcycle all the way to Kareri from Salli.
-Four wheelers have to stop half a kilometre before Kareri village (near Nauhli) as the last bridge on this road is incomplete.
+Note: As of now (10/06/2016) you can motorcycle to Kareri from Salli.
+Four-wheelers have to stop half a kilometre before Kareri village (near Nauhli) as the last bridge on this road is incomplete.

-The stone paved path winds upstream through a dense wood for the next 750 metres.
+The stone-paved path winds upstream through a dense wood for the next 750 metres.
 The Nyund stream lies to your left.
-The trail emerges from the wood at the leopard watering hole (named in honour of our leopard encounter in 2015).
+The trail emerges from the wood at the leopard watering hole (named in honour of my leopard encounter in 2015).
 This is the first crossing over Nyund stream that requires you to walk over a series of boulders.
 Just after the stream crossing, is a stiff 300-metre climb over a series of rock-cut steps.
 This is the steepest climb on this trail.
 The stone cut steps end on a small plateau.
 During the trekking season (May-October) one usually finds a shop here run by an enterprising person from Nauhli village.
-We came across a young school boy and his dog watching over the shop on behalf of his father.
-He was expecting a group of school children from Dharamshala and his earnestness convinced us to buy a few candies from his shop.
+I came across a young schoolboy and his dog watching over the shop on behalf of his father.
+He was expecting a group of school children from Dharamshala and his earnestness convinced me to buy a few candies from his shop.

-From this plateau, the trail ascends in a westerly direction through a broad leaf forest.
+From this plateau, the trail ascends in a westerly direction through a broadleaf forest.
 500 meters from the plateau you come across a section where the trail has eroded to a muddy mess.
 Be careful who traversing this muddy section.
-A barbed wire to your right, next to the trail guides you through the next 600 metres.
+Barbed wire to your right, next to the trail guides you through the next 600 metres.
 The trail rejoins the Nyund stream near Jammu Goth.
-Just before Jammu Goth another eroded muddy section needs to be traversed with a bit of care.
+Just before Jammu Goth, another eroded muddy section needs to be traversed with a bit of care.

 From the shop, the trail meanders and ascends gradually along large boulders and even larger trees.
-The stone paved path is interspersed with packed mud trail.
-Numerous Gaddi shelters and lean-tos dot this part of the trail and along the way you come across patches with heavy tree felling.
-We could not decipher whether this tree felling was natural or man-made.
+The path is interspersed with packed mud trail.
+Numerous Gaddi shelters and lean-tos dot this part of the trail and along the way, you come across patches with heavy tree felling.
+I could not decipher whether this tree felling was natural or man-made.
 3.2 kilometres from the shop is the final crossing over Nyund nullah, this time over a set of stones.
 200 meters from this stream crossing lies the Shiv Shakti temple along the banks of Kareri lake.

 - Type - Overnight Trek. moderate (3-season) and difficult (winter snow).